ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 To understand the design of Apple's Menlo, we must first talk about Bitstream Vera Sans Mono, perhaps the most influential monospace font in recent typography.
-The later popular DejuVa Sans Mono, for example, is based on Vera, with modifications to certain letters, and a greater coverage of Unicode characters.
+The later popular DejaVu Sans Mono, for example, is based on Vera, with modifications to certain letters, and a greater coverage of Unicode characters.